 One of the keys to any relationship—but particularly the neighborly kind—is communication.
-It may be tempting to leave your neighbor be and stick to yourself, but if you want to be a good neighbor, it’s important to communicate from the get-go.
+It's tempting to leave your neighbor be and stick to yourself, but if you want to be a good neighbor, it’s important to communicate from the get-go.

-Introduce yourself right after you move in; then continue to say “hello” when you run into one another.
+Introduce yourself after you move in, then continue to say “hello” when you run into one another.
 Some other important things to communicate about are problems with the building, times you’ll be away from your home, or any other problems you might have with them.

 2. Be Social

-Another great way to establish communication (and also establish yourself as friendly person) is to be a social person.
+Another great way to establish communication (and also establish yourself as a friendly person) is to be a social person.
 Organize a potluck or picnic for everyone that lives in your building or neighborhood.
-You can show your neighbors that not only do you want to know them, but you also want them to know each other, and that you’re interested in fostering a community where you live.
+Show your neighbors that not only do you want to know them, but you also want them to know each other and are interested in fostering a community where you live.

 3. Be on the Lookout